MathieuDeMagalhaes/AI-M/README.md

-# AIassist
+# Mastery AI
-AIassist is an ai software made to help people in need of skill
+Mastery AI is an ai software made to help people in need of skill